jacekobst1/howbigg/posts/ultrawide-vs-dual-monitors.md

 ---
 createdAt: "2023-04-17"
 title: "Ultrawide or dual monitors: What is the best setup for you?
 [Quick guide]"
-subtitle:  This important decision will affect how comfortable and productive you are.
+subtitle: "This important decision will affect how comfortable and productive you are.
 Our easy-to-understand guide will teach you all about ultrawide and dual monitors.
-This will help you make the best choice for your needs and likes.
+This will help you make the best choice for your needs and likes."
+keyword: "Ultrawide vs dual monitors"
 ---
 <div class="md-border">
 <div class="md-border-title">Quick answer</div>